xiaohan2012/daily-reading/week-plans/nov-28.md

 next step:

-- imagine explaining it clearly to Cigdem
+- imagine explaining it to Cigdem

 think about the following: